Majed-Habli/DevVibe/README.md

 ###  DevSwipe is built using the following technologies:

-- This project uses the [React-Native app development framework](https://reactnative.dev/).
+- This project uses the [React-Native](https://reactnative.dev/).
 React Native is a JavaScript framework for writing real, natively rendering mobile applications for iOS and Android.
-- This project uses the [React app library](https://react.dev/).
+- This project uses the [React](https://react.dev/).
 React is a free and open-source front-end JavaScript library for building user interfaces based on components, it can be used to develop single-page, mobile, or server-rendered applications with frameworks like Next.js.
-- This project uses the [Electron app development framework](https://www.electronjs.org/).
+- This project uses the [Electron](https://www.electronjs.org/).
 Electron is a free and open-source software framework that is designed to create desktop applications using web technologies that are rendered using a version of the Chromium browser engine and a back end using the Node.js runtime environment.
-- This project uses the [Electron app development framework](https://www.electronjs.org/).
-Electron is a free and open-source software framework that is designed to create desktop applications using web technologies that are rendered using a version of the Chromium browser engine and a back end using the Node.js runtime environment.
-- This project uses the [Laravel framework](https://www.electronjs.org/).
+- This project uses the [Laravel](https://www.electronjs.org/).
 Laravel is a free and open-source PHP web framework that is designed with expressive, elegant syntax, enabling the development of web applications and APIs
+- This project uses the [MySQL](https://www.mysql.com/).
+MySQL is a widely used open-source relational database management system (RDBMS).
+It is used as the database for storing and managing data.

+###  DevSwipe also uses the following libraries:

+#### Website and desktop applications
+- chart.js
+- country-list
+- react-chartjs-2
+- react-jvectormap
+- react-spinners
+- swiper
+- react-select

+#### Mobile
+- expo-checkbox
+- react-native-swiper
+- react-native-deck-swiper
+- react-native-swipe-cards-deck
+- react-native-radio-buttons-group
+- @react-native-community/checkbox
+- @react-native-async-storage/async-storage

 <br><br>